-West Bradford is a private members golf club situated some three miles northwest of Bradford city centre, lying between the ancient village of Atherton to the south and Heaton to the north.
-West Bradford Golf Club is just six miles from Haworth, home of the Bronte's, 14 miles from Leeds city centre, and 21 miles from Harrogate.
+West Bradford is a private members golf club situated some three miles northwest of Bradford city centre, just six miles from Haworth, home of the Bronte's, 14 miles from Leeds city centre, and 21 miles from Harrogate.

-The club was originally founded by a group of wealthy Bradford textile barons in 1900 as a 9 hole course, the course was then extended to 18 holes some seven years later.
-The layout of the course was designed by James Young, and the construction of it was entrusted to James Carter & Co. of London, who had developed the Old Course at Sunningdale Golf Club a few years earlier.
+The club was originally founded by a group of wealthy Bradford textile barons in 1900.
+The very first layout of the course was designed by James Young, and the construction of it was entrusted to James Carter & Co. of London, who had developed the Old Course at Sunningdale Golf Club a few years earlier.

 All in all a visit to West Bradford should provide the visitor with a testing but pleasurable day out, the proof of which is borne out by the numbers who return year after year.